 1913 - Arthur Metcalf bagged a treble in our first ever FA Cup meeting with the Gunners, then known as Woolwich Arsenal.
 We won 4-1 at the Manor Ground to reach the Third Round, with Billy Lacey also on target.
 Unfortunately, we went out to Newcastle United at the next hurdle.

 1975 - We also faced Arsenal, losing a top-flight encounter 2-0 at Highbury as Alan Ball netted two of his eleven goals against the reds.
+John Toshack reached a century of League appearances for us that day.

 Hunting a new record